• Skip to primary navigation

 • Prepare shrimp.
 In a medium glass bowl, whisk lime juice with canola oil, ground coriander, chili flakes and turmeric.
 Add shromp, and set aside.

 • While shrimp is marinating, heat a large saute pan over medium heat.
 Add garlic and ginger, cook for 2 minutes or until fragrant.
-Add turmeric, coriander, chili flakes and ¼ tsp of salt.
+Add turmeric, coriander, chili flakes and ¼ teaspoon of salt.
 Cook another minute until very fragrant.

 • Add rice and toast, stirring to evenly distribute spice into rice.
 Add coconut milk, water, lime juice and fish sauce.
 Increase heat to high and bring to a boil.
 Cover and reduce heat to low, simmer rice for 10 minutes.